dadcore-digital/voldetrump_bot/readme.md

 I got rid of all line breaks and made each pasasge fit on one line.
 I also did a `Permute Lines -> Random` in Sublime Text, to pre-randomize the entries.

-I then have two files, `to-tweet.txt` and `tweet-archive.txt`, I read the top line from `to-tweet.txt` and use that as the text to feed to the `gen_image()` function.

-I then remove that line from `to-tweet.txt` and append it to `tweet-archive.txt`.
-That file isn't really used for anything, but I like to have it around in case I need to debug.

 ### Image Generation